steenish/maldimensional/README.md

-# gtmk2020
+# Maldimensional

-For the creation of a game for the GMTK Game Jam 2020.
+An out-of-control dimension-scrambling platformer created for the GMTK Game Jam 2020.
+Hosted on [itch.io](https://zteen.itch.io/maldimensional).